Skip to main content

 The Significance of Guaranteed Future Insurability

-Many parents who get a policy for children do so because the kids have a medical condition that may threaten both the quality and length of their lives.
-A whole policy guarantees future insurability, covering children until they turn 25.
-After that, it may be possible for them to take ownership of the policy, giving them continuous coverage regardless of future medical complications.
+Many parents who get a policy for their children do so because the kids have a medical condition that may threaten both the quality and length of their lives.
+A whole life policy guarantees future insurability, covering children for their entire lives — and in many cases, the policy can be transferred to the child once they reach adulthood so they can take ownership of their own coverage.

 How Cash Value Accumulation Can Benefit Your Child